sajrashid/docsSite/posts/identitycolumns copy.md

 layout: layouts/doc.njk
 ---
 ## NOTE
-Although identity columns are not required, where there is non uniquedata underdesiable behaviour may be caused, row selection will cause duplicate rows to be selected for example.
-Specifiying a identity column will also help with performance.
+Although identity columns are not required, where there is non duplicate data, undesiable behaviour may be caused.
+For example row selection will cause duplicate rows to be selected. **It is strongly advised to include an identity column**.

+The first column [0] is assumed to be the identity column unless specified using **idCol**.

-<code>Where possible identity columns should be an numerical json type.</code>
+<code>Where possible identity columns should be a numerical json type.</code>

 ### Identity Column options